NGA FMI logos

-“Organized retail crime threatens employees, raises costs for consumers, disrupts local businesses, and puts additional pressure on independent grocers who navigate success on razor-thin margins,” said Stephanie Johnson, NGA’s SVP and head of government affairs.
+“Organized retail crime threatens employees, raises costs for consumers, disrupts local businesses and puts additional pressure on independent grocers who navigate success on razor-thin margins,” said Stephanie Johnson, NGA’s SVP and head of government affairs.

 “Main Street grocers are essential community businesses, and this legislation provides stronger tools and coordination to help law enforcement crack down on sophisticated theft operations targeting retailers and supply chains.”

-NGA noted that beyond the financial toll, ORC creates serious safety concerns for both grocery employees and shoppers.
+NGA noted that beyond the financial toll, ORC creates serious safety concerns for grocery employees and shoppers.
 The association’s letter to the House emphasized that these crimes place “additional strain on Main Street businesses working every day to serve their communities.”

 Max Wengroff, NGA senior manager of government affairs, expressed appreciation for lawmakers on both sides of the aisle who recognized the unique vulnerability of independent grocers.